Updated on 11/28/22

 How does PCOS make it harder to get pregnant?

-Higher levels of androgens in women with PCOS can alter luteinizing hormone (LH) and gonadotropin-releasing hormone levels, which is the hormone responsible for the release of follicle stimulating hormone (FSH).
-Because of this, a mature follicle may never be stimulated to release an egg.
+Higher levels of androgens (male reproductive hormones) in women with PCOS can alter luteinizing hormone (LH) and gonadotropin-releasing hormone levels, which is the hormone responsible for the release of follicle stimulating hormone (FSH).
+Because of this, the ovary may never be stimulated to release an egg during any given cycle.

 But while PCOS can make it harder to conceive, it is actually one of the most treatable causes of infertility in women.
-Using various ovulation prediction and confirmation methods can help women with PCOS understand more about their cycles and get pregnant faster.
+Using various ovulation prediction and confirmation methods can help women with understanding ovulation and PCOS, more about their cycles and get pregnant faster.

 How do I predict ovulation and time intercourse with PCOS?

 Predicting ovulation with PCOS can be a little tricky — but not impossible!
-This is because women with PCOS often experience surges in luteinizing hormone that don’t actually result in ovulation.
+This is because women with PCOS often experience surges in luteinizing hormone or chronically elevated LH levels that don’t actually result in ovulation.
+Do ovulation tests work with PCOS?
 Due to this, traditional ovulation tests that measure LH can be harder to use.

 Another ovulation prediction method for women with PCOS is basal body temperature (BBT) tracking.
 BBT tracking involves monitoring the slight changes in body temperature that occur just before and after ovulation.